-- a) define the words associated with the muscular system - b) define the movements which occur together - c) describe the general function and basic principles of muscle action - d) locate & state the specific function of major muscles the human body. - e) describe skeletal muscle tissuei) microscopic structures - ii) characteristics - iii) mechanism of contraction - iv) types of contraction
+- a) define the words associated with the muscular system - b) define the movements which occur together - c) describe the general function and basic principles of muscle action - d) locate & state the specific function of major muscles the human body. - e) describe skeletal muscle tissue i) microscopic structures ii) characteristics - iii) mechanism of contraction of Ch.
+6 in The A&P - iv) types of contraction